 Mail re-directed, check.
 Change address cards sent, check.
 Letterbox?
 Hang on, better make sure the postie can find your new home.
 Choosing your letter box can be just as involved as finding the right home design!
 Make sure you check your estate guidelines for any covenants and advice relating to letterbox design and location.
 Your local garden centre will have some design options to choose, or take a drive around your new neighbourhood and take some photos of other letter boxes you think will suit.

 11. House number

 It’s the same deal with your house number, you will need to organise that to make sure all your new furniture gets delivered to the right house!
-Check out the solar house number lights at Masters for a smart look for your new home.
+Check out things like solar house number lights for a smart look for your new home.

 Have a think about the location for your clothes line, within easy access of your laundry but also in a sunny area and not in sight line from your living areas.
 No one wants their surprise visitors to be looking at your ‘smalls’ on the line while having a cuppa at the kitchen bench!